-- Add water to 2-quart sauce pan and bring to a boil.
-When the water has come to a boil, stir in rice, salt, 1 Tablespoon of oil, and bring it back to a gentle simmer.
-Give the rice one quick stir, cover with a tight fitting lid, and reduce the heat to low.
+- Add water to a 2-quart saucepan and bring to a boil.
+When the water has come to a boil, stir in rice, salt, 1 tablespoon of oil, and bring it back to a gentle simmer.
+Give the rice one quick stir, cover with a tight-fitting lid, and reduce the heat to low.
 Simmer for 15-18 minutes undisturbed or until all of the water is absorbed and the rice is tender.

-- Remove from heat with lid on and let rest for 10 minutes.
+- Remove from heat with the lid on and let rest for 10 minutes.

 - While the rice is resting start on the veggies.
-Heat the remaining 2 Tablespoons of oil in a large non-stick pan over medium heat.
-Add onion and cook, stirring occasionally, until translucent, about 3-4 minutes.
+Heat the remaining 2 tablespoons of oil in a large non-stick pan over medium heat.
+Add onions and cook, stirring occasionally, until translucent, about 3-4 minutes.
 Stir in frozen veggies, and cook, stirring occasionally, until vegetables are tender, about 3-4 minutes.

 - Remove the skillet from the heat and stir in cooked rice and cayenne pepper.
-Taste for salt and pepper, and adjust as needed.
+Taste for salt before serving.

-Key to this dish is not overcooking the rice.
+- Cooking Tip: The key to this rice is not overcooking the rice.
 You want tender fluffy rice.
-At around 15 minutes start checking.
+At around 15 minutes start checking the rice.
 When done, the rice will be firm but tender, and no longer crunchy.
-Also make sure to rinse the rice really well before cooking.
-Rinsing removes the surface starch.
+See blog post for entire list of cooking tips & tricks.

 - Leftovers: Leftover rice will last in the refrigerator for up to 4-5 days in an airtight container.
 Reheat leftovers over medium heat in a non-stick skillet until warm, stirring frequently.